OPS-SAT (Operations nanoSatellite)

-- The French space agency, CNES, (France), are testing automatic spacecraft maneuver planning and collision prediction in space.
+- The French space agency, CNES, (France), is testing automatic spacecraft maneuver planning and collision prediction in space.

-- Airbus (Germany) are using OPS-SAT to test a complete new on-board software system in the space environment.
+- Airbus (Germany) are using OPS-SAT to test a completely new onboard software system in the space environment.

-- IRT Saint Exupéry (France) are using a form of artificial intelligence called ‘deep learning’ to recognize patterns such as cloud formations or fires on Earth.
+- IRT Saint Exupéry (France) is using a form of artificial intelligence called ‘deep learning’ to recognize patterns such as cloud formations or fires on Earth.

 - VisionSpace (Germany) and the Artificial Intelligence and Operations Innovation team at ESA’s ESOC mission control centre are testing the use of artificial intelligence to allow a spacecraft to analyze images on board and schedule and plan activities autonomously.

 - CGI (Estonia) and another team at ESOC are testing a new way of interfacing on-board and ground mission-scheduling processes (this will be a world first).

 • August 25, 2020: A flying laboratory, OPS-SAT is the very first of its kind.
 With an experimental computer ten times more powerful than any current ESA spacecraft, the 30-cm high CubeSat is devoted to demonstrating drastically improved mission control capabilities that will arise when satellites can fly more powerful onboard computers.
 Find out more about the mission, and how you could apply to use it to test out your experiment in space.
 43)

 • December 20, 2019: ESA's OPS-SAT CubeSat is in orbit and sending healthy signals to mission controllers on Earth.
 The miniature satellite will work as a test lab in orbit, for experiments in new mission control software and techniques.
 47)